 The Asylum is a company that specialises in ‘mockbusters’ – low-budget films that attempt to copy the titles of more successful big-budget studio releases, being released at the same time to exploit the other film’s publicity campaign, not to mention seek to fool unsuspecting browsers into thinking they are watching the other film.
 The Asylum’s mockbusters have included the likes of The Da Vinci Treasure (2006), Pirates of Treasure Island (2006), Snakes on a Train (2006), I Am Omega (2007), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), Death Racers (2008), 100 Million B.C.
 (2008), Sunday School Musical (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), The Terminators (2009), Almighty Thor (2011), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012) and Atlantic Rim (2013), among others.

 The early 2000s saw a spate of theatrically released adult fairytale adaptations with the likes of Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012), Jack the Giant Slayer (2013) and Maleficent (2014).
-With the original stories in public domain, The Asylum readily leapt aboard and offered up their own cheap copies with the likes of Grimm’s Snow White (2012), Jack the Giant Killer (2013) and Sleeping Beauty (2014) and Little Dead Rotting Hood (2016).
+With the original stories in public domain, The Asylum readily leapt aboard and offered up their own cheap copies with the likes of Grimm’s Snow White (2012), Jack the Giant Killer (2013), Sleeping Beauty (2014) and Little Dead Rotting Hood (2016).

 Hansel & Gretel was another mockbuster released at the same time as the theatrically-released Hansel & Gretel: Witch Hunters (2013).
 It promptly becomes the best of The Asylum’s low-budget modernised fairytales.
 While their other fairytale adaptations were all over the map attempting to find some cheap modern equivalent of the story, this sticks to the basics and essentially gives us Hansel and Gretel by way of The Texas Chain Saw Massacre (1974).
 Some of the film’s modern interpolations are amusing – like the opening scenes that recast Hansel as a live-in-his-room videogame junkie who runs off into the woods after having a meltdown upon learning that his father is going to sell the family home.